niitsuma/wwwoffle-par/cache/html/en/messages/README.CONF.txt

 ITEM dont-request
 [<URL-SPEC>] dont-request = yes | no
 Do not request any URLs that match this when offline (default=no).
+SECTION SSLOptions
+Options that control how WWWOFFLE behaves when a connection is made to it for a Secure Sockets Layer (SSL) server.
+Normally only tunnelling (with no decryption or caching of the data) is possible.
+When WWWOFFLE is compiled with the gnutls library it is possible configure WWWOFFLE to decrypt, cache and re-encrypt the connections.
+ITEM enable-caching
+enable-caching = yes | no
+If caching (involving decryption and re-encryption) of Secure Sockets Layer (SSL) server connections is allowed (default = no).
+ITEM allow-tunnel
+allow-tunnel = (host[:port])
+A hostname and port number (a <a href="/configuration/#WILDCARD">WILDCARD</a> match) for an SSL server that can be connected to using WWWOFFLE as a tunnelling proxy (no caching or decryption of the data) (default is no hosts or ports allowed).
+This option should be set to *:443 to allow https to the default port number.
+There can be more than one option for other ports or hosts as required.
+This option takes precedence over the allow-cache option.
+ITEM disallow-tunnel
+disallow-tunnel = (host[:port])
+A hostname and port number (a <a href="/configuration/#WILDCARD">WILDCARD</a> match) for an SSL server that can not be connected to using WWWOFFLE as a tunnelling proxy.
+There can be more than one option for other ports or hosts as required.
+This option takes precedence over the allow-tunnel option.
+ITEM allow-cache
+allow-cache = (host[:port])
+A hostname and port number (a <a href="/configuration/#WILDCARD">WILDCARD</a> match) for an SSL server that can be connected to using WWWOFFLE as a caching proxy (decryption of the data) (default is no hosts or ports allowed).
+This option should be set to *:443 to allow https to the default port number.
+There can be more than one option for other ports or hosts as required.
+ITEM disallow-cache
+disallow-cache = (host[:port])
+A hostname and port number (a <a href="/configuration/#WILDCARD">WILDCARD</a> match) for an SSL server that can not be connected to using WWWOFFLE as a caching proxy.
+This option takes precedence over the allow-cache option.
 SECTION FetchOptions
 Options that control what linked elements are downloaded when fetching pages that were requested while offline.
 ITEM stylesheets